 The evidence is clear: the main cause of climate change is burning fossil fuels such as oil, gas, and coal.
 When burnt, fossil fuels release carbon dioxide into the air, causing the planet to heat up.

 The climate on Earth has been changing since it formed 4.5 billion years ago.
 Until recently, natural factors have been the cause of these changes.
 Natural influences on the climate include volcanic eruptions, changes in the orbit of the Earth, and shifts in the Earth's crust (known as plate tectonics).

-Over the past one million years, the Earth has experienced a series of ice-ages ('glacial periods') and warmer periods ('interglacial').
+Over the past one million years, the Earth has experienced a series of ice ages, including cooler periods (glacials) and warmer periods (interglacials).
 Glacial and interglacial periods cycle roughly every 100,000 years, caused by changes in Earth's orbit around the sun.
 For the past few thousand years, Earth has been in an interglacial period with a constant temperature.

 However, since the Industrial Revolution in the 1800s, the global temperature has increased at a much faster rate.
 By burning fossil fuels and changing how we use the land, human activity has quickly become the leading cause of changes to our climate.